DIY Shade Sail Installation

-Before you commence installation it is very important that you consider some essential factors.
-There may be opportunities for creating attachment points for your shade sail on areas of existing structures, or you may need to install steel or aluminum posts to create a free standing structure.
+Before you commence the installation it is very important that you consider some essential factors.
+There may be opportunities for creating attachment points for your shade sail on areas of existing structures, or you may need to install steel posts to create a free-standing structure.
 Proper planning will ensure that your shade sail performs in the way it was intended.
 Prior to installation, check with local council for any relevant building regulations which may exist.

 Shade sails work best when they are installed on an angle where the fixing points, being steel posts or brackets, are created at different heights.
 A flat sail is harder to tension correctly, and in times of heavy downpour can catch and hold water for longer periods of time, thus putting excess load pressure on the fixing points.
 From an aesthetic perspective, they look less interesting.
 We recommend you install your fixing points with diagonally opposite high and low points to avoid these problems and create a visually appealing shade sail structure.

-Caution is imperative when considering fixing to existing structure, such as a fascia or pergola.
-In instances of poor weather and strong winds, the loads placed on fixings by the sale can be enormous, and should not be underestimated.
-To ensure that your existing structure is adequate to handle such loads, you made need to consult a qualified builder.
+Caution is imperative when considering fixing to an existing structure, such as a fascia or pergola.
+In instances of poor weather and strong winds, the loads placed on fixings by the shade sail can be enormous, and should not be underestimated.
+To ensure that your existing structure is adequate to handle such loads, you may need to consult a qualified builder.

-If additional posts are required, your local timber supplier can assist you with your selection.
+If additional posts are required, your local steel supplier can assist you with your selection.
 Post lengths should be calculated taking into account the proposed height of your sail plus the depth of your footings.
-Steel posts are also suitable and are available from either your normal hardware store or your local steel supplier.
 Steel posts can be cut to predetermined lengths and painted to a colour matching your shade sail and the environment.

-Connect fixing accessories to mounting points as required.
+For DIY installations we supply 316 stainless steel turnbuckles and shackles with the shade sail.
+Connect the supplied fixing accessories to your mounting points as required.
 Ensure that all connections face towards the middle of the sail and are tightly secured.
 Check again to ensure all mounting points are solid.
 Lay your shade sail out and commence the installation.